Olufunsho-Bolutife/linux-bootcamp/Week 2/LAB4/README.md

 I was able to create a linux Virtual machine using AWS platform.
 I created the Instance using CLI, configured the images and region and I ssh into the running instance. full details on this was explicitly explained in the previouis labs (1, 2, 3)

 ## 2. Install the Apache Web Server
 One can install a web server on a running instance.
-I was able to install a web server (apache) into my running virtual machine using the CLI, I was able to run the following command
+I was able to install a web server (apache) into my running virtual machine through my terminal, I ran the following command

  *yum update -y* \